A baseball game has been added to Milk Family Weekend

 Several popular activities will also be returning on site this year, including open practice sessions featuring the best players in the world to kick off Milk Family Weekend on Friday August 4.
 The day will conclude with the official draw ceremony which is also open to the public.
 The Sportsnet Ball Hockey Challenge presented Knapper will be played on Saturday August 5 with the likes of Alex Burrows, Jonathan Huberdeau, and Antoine Roussel taking part.
 On Sunday August 6, two teams of celebrities will battle on National Bank Court starting at 2 p.m..

 Spectators will be happy to learn that their Rogers Cup ticket once again gives them access to free public transportation thanks to the STM.
-Tennis Canada and the STM are pleased to promote this initiative given the limited parking available around Uniprix Stadium and also to respect the tournament’s green plan which is celebrating its 10th anniversary and will be supported by RECYC-QUÉBEC in 2017.
+Tennis Canada and the STM are pleased to promote this initiative given the limited parking available around STADE IGA and also to respect the tournament’s green plan which is celebrating its 10th anniversary and will be supported by RECYC-QUÉBEC in 2017.